RiL3z/RiL3z.github.io/_posts/2018-12-13-willpower.md

 # Why Willpower Can't Be Overrated
-I was scrolling around on twitter and ran across an article titled [“Why Willpower is overrated”](https://www.vox.com/science-and-health/2018/1/15/16863374/willpower-overrated-self-control-psychology).
+I was scrolling around on [twitter](https://twitter.com/b_resnick/status/1071060695675035650?s=21) and ran across an article titled [“Why Willpower is overrated”](https://www.vox.com/science-and-health/2018/1/15/16863374/willpower-overrated-self-control-psychology).
 Since I’m obsessed with the concepts of self-control, willpower, and discipline, the article’s headline, “Why Willpower is overrated”, caught my attention.
 I have long believed that strong willpower is one of the most important things a human can possess.
 I think it’s hard to overstate how important of a concept it is to me.
 The claim “Willpower is overrated” runs directly counter that belief, so I was interested to see what I could learn.

 These types of articles are always accompanied with a flashy graphic that abstractly represents the point that the author is making.
 This particular article depicts two guys in suites.
 Why is it always fucking guys in suites?
 Neurotic rants aside (although now that I come to think of it, this whole post is one neurotic rant), one of the guys is slouched over, obviously walking at a snail’s pace, and seems to be expending a great amount of effort reaching for a carrot in front of him.
 The other guy though, oh man, he is sprinting and reaching out toward some ice-cream while breaking a new personal speed record.
 The visual metaphor is obvious.
 The carrot is less appealing than the ice-cream so the slouching-man has to exercise more effortful control to pursue the carrot and that results in him expending all his motivation so he has no energy to run.
 The running-man is happy to pursue the ice-cream so running after it is easy for him.
 He’s chasing what he wants impulsively.
 Underneath the picture lies a tag-line with the assertion “Relying on Willpower is a recipe for failure.”
 ![chase 'dat carrot](/assets/chasing_shit.jpg)

 ## Define "Willpower"
-First of all, I want to establish a clear idea of what we're talking about when we use a word like "willpower" since this idea is referenced heavily in the article.
+First of all, I want to establish a clear idea of what we're talking about when we use a word like "willpower", since this idea is referenced heavily in the article.
 Let's take a careful look at the definition.
 There are a great many definitions from various sources that we could use and we could argue all day about which definition is the proper one but, frankly, that's a waste of time.
 We're going to boil this concept down into something we can understand at a deeper level.
 Here's the definition that I'm working from, pulled straight from [google](https://www.google.com/search?rlz=1CDGOYI_enUS728US729&hl=en-US&ei=_L0RXJPuJszEjwSq1IPoDg&q=willpower+definition&oq=willpower+definition&gs_l=psy-ab.3..35i39j0l3j0i22i30l6.6150.10240..10498...1.0..4.255.3683.4j22j3....2..0....1..gws-wiz.....6..0i71j0i131i20i263j0i131j0i67j0i131i67j0i20i263j0i22i10i30.qRc4Wv0U9Q0):
 ```
 willpower
 control exerted to do something or restrain impulses